mudasobwa/mudasobwa.github.io/_posts/2022-05-02-md-customizable-parser.md

 ![Seaview in El Masnou](/img/el-masnou-beach.jpg)

 I have no clue who had introduced the alignment in tables with colons in the head separator (`|:---:|`,) but this fellow developer surely never thought about how drastically they broke the whole markdown paradigm by introducing a markup that has an effect on _the content before declaration_.
-Yes, these colons change the alignment of the text in head’s columns, introducing the necessity for lookbehinds and drastically ruin the performance (and the original idea in general.)
+Yes, these colons change the alignment of the text in head’s columns, introducing the necessity for lookbehinds and ruin the performance (and the original idea in general.)

 [`Md`](https://hexdocs.pm/md) is SAX-like parser, which goes through the input, pattern-matching the control sequences as they come and emits parsed stuff as _XHTML_.
 It does not do lookbehinds and it’ll never do.
 Whenever one needs to be full-compliant with _Commonmark_ tests, I’d suggest to pick any other library, generously presented on the market.